devnicoloko/infra-flask-paas/README.md

 Change the project configuration to match your env.

 Example :
-* configure your gcloud shell
+* configure your gcloud project id
 * configure your Google Registry in deploy\_kubernetes.sh and delete\_kubernetes.sh

 # Installation